emard/ulx3s-bin/README.md

 FPGA chip soldered on PCB without any other parts should respond to JTAG commands if proper supply voltages 1.1V, 2.5V, 3.3V are connected.
+It will respond with JTAG ID and will also accept programming with suitable bitstream.
 No clock, no capacitors, no resistors nothing else is required for this test, just BGA soldered.

 If this test passes, proceed with soldering rest of components.
 Solder "power" and "usb" section and try programming